vsterev/images-api/Readme.md

   "archive": true
 }
 ```

-when the parameter "archive: true" you will receive as response one zip file that will be contained all images and their thumbnails
+when "archive: true" you will receive a response - one zip file that will be contained all images and their thumbnails
 ![insomnia](screen-download.png)

 3.<b> delete picture</b>